 Brown patches can be avoided by moderate fertilization in summer.
 Watering in the early morning hours is preferred since temperatures are relatively low.
 If the disease is spread already, there are fungicides available for treatment.
-Follow the applications procedure carefully to understand the rate and timing of the application.
+Follow the application procedure carefully to understand the rate and timing of the application.

 2. Dollar Spot

 A dollar spot can be seen at any point during the plant’s growing time.
 It is most prevalent on warm days and cool nights.
 Dollar spots are the size of your hand and are very noticeable on closely mowed lawns.
 The affected areas are particularly on the edge of the grass blade and may spread across the blade; in effect, the tip dies.
-A good distinction of a dollar spot from a brown patch is the lesion development in color and pattern.
+A good distinction between a dollar spot from a brown patch is the lesion development in color and pattern.

 Dollar spot is a common indication that Zoysia grass lacks nitrogen.
 The disease is spread easily through water, wind mowers, or anything that can move parts of the grass-fungi from one place to another.
 Lack of fertilizer and tough drought conditions might trigger the disease.
-Read more: best mower for zoysia grass.

 The main treatment method for dollar spot is the use of organic fungicides.
 Two commonly used fungicides for dollar spot treatment are Bonide liquid copper and Physan 20.
 Bonide Liquid Copper is a naturally formulated general treatment plan for Zoysia grass, vegetables, fruits, and flowers.
 Apply 1.5 to 6 oz with 2.5 gallons of water to 1,000 sq. ft.
 A proper application will produce results after two weeks.
 If spotting resumes, repeat the process with a 7-to-10-day interval.
 Physan 20 is also effective on Zoysia grass.
 Add one table salt per gallon and spray over the affected areas.